ABenat1988/Classic-Tower-Defense/README.md

    ```

  * wayPoint _(needs to be given as parameter)_
-    * Array of object that list all point where ennemies will have to change direction
+    * Array of object that lists all point where ennemies will have to change direction
         * X coordinate
         * Y coordinate
         * new direction for the ennemy
     * the spawn and end for the path are included
  * towerspot _(needs to be given as parameter)_
-    * Array of object that list all points where a tower can be place
+    * Array of object that list all points where a tower can be placed
         * X coordinate
         * Y coordinate
  * waveslist _(needs to be given as parameter)_
-    * nested Arrays that store the content of each wave. each array is one wave.
+    * nested Arrays that stores the content of each wave. each array is one wave.
     * 2 values are stored:
         * number: time (in millesecond) before the next ennemy
-        * string: type ennemy that needs to be created (soldier, tank or boss)
+        * string: type of ennemy that needs to be created (soldier, tank or boss)
  * squareDimension _(needs to be given as parameter)_
     * size (in px) of one square in the map
  * numberSquareHeigth _(needs to be given as parameter)_